MiniFate/MiniFate/chapters/introduction.md

 Fate points can be tracked by making tick marks on your character sheet, it is far more satisfying to have something physical to pass back and forth.
-Pokers chips work well, but so do glass beads, or even all those polyhedral dice you don't need in Fate.
+Pokers chips work well, but so do glass beads, or even all those polyhedral dice you have that you won't need in Fate.